xit-vcs/haxy/README.md

 After that, you'll see your repo in `server/repos/test`.
 It's MAGIC!

 To get an early look at the interface, you can run `zig build try`.
 This is a special build command that runs a server with fake data and launches the TUI.
+On Arch-based distros you need to edit the `build.zig` so the `try` command has `.use_llvm = true`.

 *"C'mon Alex!
 You always dreamt about going on a big adventure!
 Let this be our first!" -- Lunar: Silver Star Story*